 - fluoride poisoning

 This is a very recognizable condition.
-If you have bowlegs, your knees will not touch when you stand with your feet together and ankles.
-Bowed legs are symmetrical, appearing the same on both legs.
+Your knees will not touch when you stand with your feet and ankles together.
+Bowlegs will look symmetrical.

-In most cases, bowlegs start to improve when a child reaches 12 to 18 months old.
-You should talk to your pediatrician if your child’s legs are still bowed beyond the age of two, or if the condition becomes worse.
+In children, most bowleg cases start to improve when a child is 12 to 18 months old.
+You should talk to your pediatrician if your child’s legs are still bowed beyond the age of 2, or if the condition becomes worse.

-Bowed legs are easy to spot, but a doctor can tell you how severe the condition is, or whether it is caused by an underlying disease.
+Bowed legs are easy to spot, but your doctor can tell you how severe the condition is or whether it’s caused by an underlying disease.

-During your visit, your doctor will likely take your child’s leg measurements and observe him or her walking.
-Your doctor may also order an X-ray of the knees and blood tests to confirm diagnosis.
-Imaging tests can help your doctor view any bone abnormalities in the legs and knees, while blood tests can determine if bowlegs is caused by an underlying condition such as rickets or Paget’s disease.
+During your visit, your doctor will likely take your leg measurements and observe your walk.
+They may order an X-ray or other imaging tests to view any bone abnormalities in your legs and knees.
+They may also order blood tests to help determine whether your bowlegs are caused by another condition, such as rickets or Paget’s disease.

-Treatment is not usually recommended for infants and toddlers unless an underlying condition was identified.
+Treatment is usually not recommended for infants and toddlers unless an underlying condition has been identified.
 Treatment may be recommended if your case of bowlegs is extreme or getting worse, or if an accompanying condition is diagnosed.
 Treatment options include:

 - special shoes

 - treatment of diseases or conditions that cause bowlegs

 There is no known prevention for bowlegs.
 In some cases, you may be able to prevent certain conditions that cause bowlegs.
 For example, you can prevent rickets by making sure your child receives sufficient vitamin D, through both diet and exposure to sunshine.
 Be sure to talk to your pediatrician if your child still has bowlegs after the age of 2.